Battle of Dahlen: Aftermath

-Villers was amongst those who escaped inside Dahlen, but was afterwards handed to the Spanish.
+Villers was amongst those who escaped inside Dahlen, but was afterwards handed over to the Spanish.
 The Lord of Lumey, on the other hand, evaded capture.
-All the baggage, seven flags, a large number corslets, pikes, harquebuses, other weapons, and munitions were seized by the victors.
+All the baggage, seven flags, a large number of corslets, pikes, harquebuses, other weapons, and munitions were seized by the victors.
 Some 2,000 rebels, most of whom were French, were killed, as opposed to light Spanish casualties.
 Shortly thereafter, the Spanish army was split up.
-Dávila went to Brussels with the foremost captives to execute them, the Count of Eberstein returned to Maastricht with his German pikemen, and Sancho de Londoño lodged his men at Roermond, where he ordered several prisoners – natives of the place – to be hanged.
+Dávila went to Brussels with the foremost captives to execute them, the Count of Eberstein returned to Maastricht with his German pikemen, and Sancho de Londoño lodged his men at Roermond, where he ordered several prisoners – natives of the place–to be hanged.

 A month later, Louis of Nassau scored an important victory over the Spanish at Heiligerlee.
 Shortly afterwards, however, the planned rebel invasion of Artois was defeated in the bailiwick of Hesdin.
 The local Spanish forces under the Count of Roleux drove the rebels across the French frontier.
 There, in Picardy, at Saint-Valery, the French royal army destroyed what remained of the Netherlander force.
-On July 21, Alba decisively defeated Nassau at Jemmingen, which put end to the Dutch rebel campaign in Friesland.
+On July 21, Alba decisively defeated Nassau at Jemmingen, ending the Dutch rebel campaign in Friesland.

-It would be many decades before the Dutch rebels finally capture Roermond, which came under the Dutch Republic's rule only in the final phase of the Eighty Years' War.
+It would be many decades before the Dutch rebels finally captured Roermond, which came under the Dutch Republic's rule only in the final phase of the Eighty Years' War.